 Full report from the webinar held on 12 May 2020Download

-Roberto Viola is Director General of DG CONNECT (Directorate General of Communication, Networks, Content and Technology) at the European Commission.
+Roberto Viola is Director-General of DG CONNECT (Directorate General for Communication Networks, Content and Technology) at the European Commission.

-From 1985-1999 he served in various positions including as Head of Telecommunication and Broadcasting Satellite Services at the European Space Agency (ESA).
+From 1985 to 1999 he served in various positions including Head of Telecommunication and Broadcasting Satellite Services at the European Space Agency (ESA).

-Mr Viola holds a Doctorate in Electronic Engineering and a Masters in Business Administration (MBA).
+Dr Viola holds a Degree in Electronic Engineering and a Masters in Business Administration (MBA).